Welcome to the Safeguarding section of our website. Please feel free to browse the various documents and links within this area.

 If you suspect or believe a child is suffering, or is likely to suffer, significant harm (including any form of mistreatment or abuse) you should ALWAYS report your concerns.

 In an emergency always dial 999.
 If there is no immediate danger to the child, or if you need some advice or information, you can contact the Children Services Customer Service Centre (CSC) on 01522 782111.
 If it is outside normal office hours you can contact the Emergency Duty Team (EDT) on 01522 782333

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Lead for Child Protection, Mr J. Kelwick, Head Teacher, or in his absence, Mrs. A. Luffman, Key Stage 1 Lead/SLT or Mrs L Wood, Key Stage 2 Lead/SLT.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Lead for Child Protection, Mrs J Jameson, Head Teacher, or in her absence, Mrs. A. Luffman, Key Stage 1 Lead/SLT or Mrs L Wood, Key Stage 2 Lead/SLT.

 Quadring Cowley and Brown's Primary School are committed to regular Safeguarding Professional Development and all staff complete 3 Safeguarding modules via e-learning on the LSCB professionals portal.

 The Prevent Strategy

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats.
 E.g. international terrorism, far right extremists (among others).

 The Government’s Prevent strategy can be found at the following address: www.homeoffice.gov.uk

 Three key themes

 - Safeguarding vulnerable individuals through the provision of advice and support and intervention projects.